ISOtunes Sport Team / 18 August 2021

 When ammo is scarce and overpriced, limit yourself to firing off a few dozen rounds each shooting session and look for opportunities to buy bullets in bulk.

 If you don’t have the access or funds for the real thing, add dry fire drills to your daily routine to improve your skills and coordination without spending a dime.
-From practicing your draw to perfecting your stance, going through these motions can help you become a better shooter.
+From practising your draw to perfecting your stance, going through these motions can help you become a better shooter.

 HOW OFTEN SHOULD YOU PRACTICE SHOOTING?

 Practice is important for professionals and beginners alike.
-Aim to train at least once a month with your firearm of choice, but don’t overspend on amo or range time!
+Aim to train at least once a month with your firearm of choice, but don’t overspend on ammo or range time!
 Whether it’s firing live rounds or dry fire drills, any type of practice is guaranteed to make you a sharper, more confident shooter.
 And remember- always wear proper protection when shooting.